MilramX is designed to run on a Windows Server computer but can be run on a Windows Workstation, if needed.

 Transfer Processes are standard Windows .exe programs which are run periodically by a Launcher process.
 The Launcher runs as a Windows Service which enables continuity of operation even if the server is rebooted or problems occur with the Transfer Process.

 Transfer Processes can be created using the Microsoft's Visual Studio .Net development environment linked with the MilramX .Net toolset.
 This toolset consists mostly of dynamic linked libraries, which perform most of the work of transferring data.
 Transfer Processes, such as for the DEX interface and QuickBooks Enterprise, are also available pre-built.

-The transfer process is a standard Windows .exe program that is created by the MilramX toolset, when used with Microsoft's Visual Studio development environment.
-It keeps data, such as the latest time that it transferred a specific type of data from a particular system in the control database.
-It then uses this information to ensure that it only gets the latest information from a source system before relaying it to a target system.
+MilramX keeps data, such as the latest time that it transferred a specific type of data from a particular system in its SQL Server Control Database.
+MilramX uses this information to ensure that it only gets the latest information from a source system before relaying updates to a target system.

 As well as being used for project management, the MilramX Management Console web-browser interface is used to schedule and the monitor the status of transfers and any errors that occur.
 This scheduling and status information is stored in the same Control Database that is used by the Launcher and Transfer Process.